gabriele-vargiu/reactfulness/README.md

 ### Remaining Stuff

-- [ ] A dev version without anything extra but verbose console output for debugging.
+- A dev version without anything extra but verbose console output for debugging.

-### Final Notes

-_This code is shit, I came to it in a single alcohol driven night; please for the love of God don't use this for anything more than just plain simple webpages and definitely not for complex webapps I beg of you.
-It has no optimization both in terms of runtime and download size._